carbon-language/carbon-lang/docs/design/generics/motivation.md

+# Carbon generics: motivating use cases

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM Exceptions.
 See /LICENSE for license information.
 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->

-# Carbon generics: motivating use cases

-## Table of contents

 <!-- toc -->